Tomobodo/z80emu/README.md

 ## Building

 The project uses CMake FetchContent to automatically download and build dependencies.
-This simplifies the build process significantly compared to the previous Conan setup.

 It has been developed and tested with Clang on Windows.